I am a clinical psychotherapist in private practice near Grand Central in Manhattan, New York.

 I am an integrative, strengths-based, mind-body practitioner who focuses on compassionate depth of insight, increasing resilience, and attaining self-mastery.

 Human experience is complex beyond the limits of verbal language.
 Body and mind are constantly loaded with implicit communication that escape our notice.
 Also known as "pre-verbal" communication, this is our earliest, most fundamental, and most authentic way of relating to ourselves and to each other.
+The nonverbal aspect of creative expression therefore facilitates the therapeutic process through the use of imagery and metaphor.

 Many of the truths we uncover in therapy are paradoxical.
 Creativity, whether as a primary or auxiliary component of therapy, deepens our capacity to recognize and understand them on a cognitive and visceral level.
 Rather than unhinge our sense of control, aesthetic distance helps us to regulate our emotions and bodies, and to help us attain insights that are hard to come by through a strictly rational or cognitive process.